-The database is updated at the each year with the previous year’s notifications.
+The database is updated each year with the previous year’s notifications.

 While these data are freely available for anyone to use, any publications arising out of their use should clearly acknowledge the database.
-The database can be cited as follows: Health Information and Quality Authority (2022).
+The database can be cited as follows: Health Information and Quality Authority (Year).
 Database of Statutory Notifications from Social Care in Ireland (Open Access)